Interslavic: Vocabulary

 These groups are treated equally.
-In some situations even smaller languages, like Cashubian, Rusyn and Sorbian languages are included.
+In some situations even smaller languages, like Kashubian, Rusyn and Sorbian languages are included.
 Interslavic vocabulary has been compiled in such way that words are understandable to a maximum number of Slavic speakers.
 The form in which a chosen word is adopted depends not only on its frequency in the modern Slavic languages, but also on the inner logic of Interslavic, as well as its form in Proto-Slavic: to ensure coherence, a system of regular derivation is applied.